Runner Tracking will be available via our Marathon App. Participants & Spectators – Download the RaceJoy APP and find Vermont City Marathon.

 - ECHO Center near Waterfront Park

 An INFO booth is centrally located in Waterfront Park.
-This is also the location for Lost & Found on race day.
 In the event that you need to report a missing child, please do so at the INFO booth.